Lamastronotte/Lamastronotte/README.md

 - 👋 Hi, I’m @Lamastronotte
 - 👀 I’m interested in java, python, games, c++
 - 🌱 I’m currently learning to make 3d with opengl, rust and other stuff
-- 💞️ I’m looking to collaborate with a french guy for th bot
-- 📫 How to reach me discord: Lamastronotte#9149
+- 📫 How to talk to me discord: Lamastronote

 <!---
 Lamastronotte/Lamastronotte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.